raficelkouche/v-market/PLANNING.md

 2. Wilkie introduction

 3. My name is Tammy, and before lighthouse labs, I was a production supervisor at a food manufacturing facility.
-This project wouldnt be what it is without my group members, Wilkie and Rafic.
+I have decided to leave my career to pursue my passion in programming.
+Without further ado, we would like to present our project.

 4. A. Rafic: We are presenting to you V-Market.
 A virtual marketplace that redfines online shopping.
 It brings buyers and sellers together on a 2D map to simulate the real-life experience.